How Early-Stage Founders Can Use Comment Automation to Build Authority Fast

 The key to success with comment automation lies in balance.
 Over-automation feels robotic; under-automation is inefficient.
 Follow this framework to build authority fast:

-1. Define Your Niche and Goals
+1. Define Your "Authority Pillars"

 3. Craft Thoughtful Comment Templates